-Hurricane Season Collides With Coronavirus, As Communities Plan For Dual Emergencies
+Hurricane Season Collides With Pandemic As Communities Plan For Dual Emergencies

 At a May briefing in Sarasota, Florida Gov. Ron DeSantis noted that the coronavirus spreads most easily when people come into close contact in an enclosed space.

-"As you're looking at sheltering for a hurricane you'v got to keep that in mind," he says.
+"As you're looking at sheltering for a hurricane you've got to keep that in mind," he says.
 "I mean if you pile people into a place, under normal circumstances that would be fine.
 But that would potentially allow the virus to spread if somebody is in fact infected."

 For its part, FEMA has updated its hurricane guide to include material on staying safe in the pandemic — including advice about social distancing, wearing cloth face coverings and following recommended cleaning practices.